-(3) An administrator and alternate administrator designated as an administrator or alternate administrator before December 1, 2006, must meet the continuing education requirements specified in §97.260 of this subchapter (relating to Continuing Education in Administration of Agencies).
+(3) An administrator and alternate administrator designated as an administrator or alternate administrator before December 1, 2006, must meet the continuing education requirements specified in §558.260 of this subchapter (relating to Continuing Education in Administration of Agencies).

-(4) A person is not eligible to be the administrator or alternate administrator of any agency if the person was the administrator of an agency cited with a violation that resulted in DADS taking enforcement action against the agency while the person was the administrator of the cited agency.
+(4) A person is not eligible to be the administrator or alternate administrator of any agency if the person was the administrator of an agency cited with a violation that resulted in HHSC taking enforcement action against the agency while the person was the administrator of the cited agency.

 (A) This paragraph applies for 12 months after the date of the enforcement action.

-(B) For purposes of this paragraph, enforcement action means license revocation, suspension, emergency suspension of a license, denial of an application for a license, or the imposition of an injunction but does not include administrative or civil penalties.
+(B) For purposes of this paragraph, enforcement action means license revocation, suspension, emergency suspension of a license, denial of an application for a license, or the imposition of an injunction, but it does not include administrative or civil penalties.

-(C) If DADS prevails in one enforcement action against the agency and also proceeds with, but does not prevail in, another enforcement action based on some or all of the same violations, this paragraph does not apply.
+(C) If HHSC prevails in one enforcement action against the agency and proceeds with, but does not prevail in, another enforcement action based on some or all of the same violations, this paragraph does not apply.

-(5) An administrator and alternate administrator must not be convicted of an offense described in Chapter 99 of this title (relating to Denial or Refusal of License) during the time frames described in that chapter.
+(5) An administrator and alternate administrator must not be convicted of an offense described in Chapter 560 of this title (relating to Denial or Refusal of License) during the time frames described in that chapter.